Ronda Rousey's MMA comeback fight vs Gina Carano and its aftermath

 Details reported by only one source:

-- Rousey mentioned Gina Caranoâs controversial social media posts (e.g., COVID-19 lockdown criticism, voter fraud memes) led to her removal from *The Mandalorian* and inspired Rousey to choose her as an opponent.
+- Caranoâs controversial social media posts led to her removal from *The Mandalorian*, with Lucasfilm citing 'abhorrent and unacceptable' content.

-- Rouseyâs husband, Travis Browne, is also an MMA fighter, and they discussed balancing family life with fighting ambitions.
+- Rouseyâs husband, Travis Browne, is also an MMA fighter, and they have two children together.

-- The event was described as the 'most expensive MMA card ever put together' by MVPâs Nakisa Bridarian, backed by Netflixâs growing interest in combat sports.
+- The event was called the 'most expensive MMA card ever' by MVPâs Nakisa Bridarian, with Netflixâs involvement seen as a potential indicator of future MMA investment.

-- Conor McGregorâs return to the UFC in July 2026 was framed as a response to MVPâs high-profile event, described as 'catty' by Rousey.
+- Conor McGregorâs return to the UFC in July 2026 was framed as a response to MVPâs high-profile event.

 Contradictions